Publix: Publix GreenWise Market

 From 2008 to 2016, the company focused on a "hybrid" concept instead, integrating the GreenWise concept into traditional Publix stores.
 Approximately half of locations built since 2008 are considered hybrid stores.

 In 2017, the company announced they would resume building standalone GreenWise locations, the first of which will be near the campus of Florida State University in Tallahassee, opening in 2018.

 In May 2023, Publix announced it would be discontinuing the GreenWise Market banner, with the remaining locations converted to standard Publix stores.
-As of 2025, the GreenWise brand continues to be used for a line of organic and natural food items catering to health-conscious customers that are sold in Publix stores.
+As of 2025, the GreenWise brand continues to be used for a private label line of organic and natural food items catering to health-conscious customers that are sold in Publix stores.

+Suppliers for GreenWise include Frutas y Hortalizas del Sur S.A. (fruit).

 Publix Sabor

 Publix operated seven stores, branded "Publix Sabor" (sabor is Spanish for "flavor"), which cater to Latinos living in South Florida and offer products from Latin America.
 Located in Miami-Dade County in Greater Miami, the seven themed stores are spread between Miami and Hialeah.
 They have since been closed and replaced by newly built locations or merged with existing stores that are not part of the Sabor sub-brand.
 Outside of South Florida, there were two other Publix Sabor locations in Kissimmee and Lake Worth.

 Publix Sabor locations have bilingual English-Spanish employees, open seating cafés, and a wider selection of prepared foods from the deli and bakery catering to Hispanic flavors.